-Valley Clean Energy (VCE) has set a goal for 2020 to serve customers with a minimum 75% GHG-free energy.
-In 2020, forty-two percent (42%) of VCE's GHG-free energy portfolio are resources that qualify as renewable energy under the state's renewable portfolio standard program (RPS) and 33% are resources that do not qualify under the RPS, but are considered GHG-free.
-Large hydro and nuclear do not emit any GHG emissions, but don't qualify under the state's RPS.
+VCE has set a goal for 2020 to serve customers with a minimum 75% GHG-free energy.
+In 2020, fortytwo percent (42%) of VCE's GHG-free energy portfolio are resources that qualify as renewable energy under the state's renewable portfolio standard program (RPS) and 33% are resources that do not qualify under the RPS but are considered GHG-free.
+Large hydro and nuclear do not directly emit any GHG emissions, but don't qualify under the state's RPS.

 VCE has procured all of the renewable resources and GHG free (large hydro) that we expect are required to meet this target in 2020.
-As additional CCAs have started operating with their own GHG-free targets, staff have seen the market for GHG-free resources become tighter and the cost has increased.
+Prior to the current proposal to issue GHG-free allocations to CCAs, as additional CCAs started operating with their own GHG-free targets, staff saw the market for GHG-free resources become tighter and the cost increase.

 PG&E owns or contracts for a number of GHG-free resources (including large hydro and nuclear from Diablo Canyon Power Plant).
 PG&E has been able to count these resources on its power content label (PCL) to meet its GHG-free targets.
-Load serving entities (LSEs), on the other hand, have been paying for those same assets through PCIA, yet do not receive any of the GHG-free benefits.
+Load serving entities (LSEs), on the other hand, have been paying for those same assets through Power Charge Indifference Adjustment (PCIA), yet do not receive any of the GHG-free benefits - this includes VCE.

-In mid-2019, CCAs approached PG&E to discuss whether PG&E would be agreeable to selling energy from their large hydro facilities.
+In mid-2019, CCAs approached PG&E to discuss whether PG&E would be agreeable to selling energy from their large hydro facilities1.
 PG&E ultimately refused to make sales in 2019, but subsequently approached CCAs and offered to allocate GHG-free resources (nuclear and large hydro) to CCAs and other eligible load serving entities (LSEs).